farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 For the `StaticPropertyRange`, the `PropertyReference` must also be `Switch.open`.
 Note that the `valueKind` must be `absolute` and the `direction` must be `none` to indicate that the limit does not depend on the previous switch's state.
-Finally, the `normalValue` (can be overriden by 'value' in SSI) field sets the behaviour of the switch:
+Finally, the `normalValue` field sets the behaviour of the switch:

 - if it is 0 the switch will be closed
 - if it is 1 the switch will be opened